Vaccination FAQs

 What are the side effects of vaccinations?

-The most common side effects are a low-grade fever, mild aches, and swelling and redness or soreness at the injection site.
-These are signs that the vaccine is working and the body has been activated to build a defense against the disease.
+These reactions are normal and indicate that the vaccine is working and that the body is building protection.
 In very rare cases, a person could have an allergic reaction and should seek medical attention.
 This only happens to one in 1 million people.
-Contrary to popular belief, getting a seasonal flu vaccine does not cause you to get the flu.
-For more information, see Common Misperceptions and Concerns Explained.

 Where can I get my child vaccinated?

 Visit your child's pediatrician for personalized care and to get the appropriate vaccines.
-The New York State Vaccines for Children Program also provides vaccines at no cost to eligible residents; visit our Vaccines for Children Program page, email nyvfc@health.state.ny.us or call 800-543-7468 for more information.
-You also can receive vaccinations at your local county health department.
+The New York State Vaccines for Children Program also provides vaccines at no cost to eligible residents; visit our Vaccines for Children Program page, email nyvfc@health.ny.gov or call 800-543-7468 for more information.
+You can also receive vaccinations at your local county health department.

 Do vaccines cause autism?